What is a Competitive Matrix?

 5. Review Tracker Matrix

 Reviews are critical for any company, whether product-based or service-based, as they help understand what your customers are saying about you.
 This can help plan changes in the product, as well as a marketing strategy.
 What’s more important is understanding how your reviews compare with your rival’s.
-Using a review tracker matrix, you can see – at a glance – the types of reviews you get versus your competitors.
+Using a review tracker matrix, you can see – at a glance – the types of reviews you get versus your competitors.Β Itβs one of the most underused but valuable competitive intelligence analysis methods.

 Competitors Comparison With Competitive Matrix

 Other steps that will be required as a part of your business strategy to outdo competitors will require a new marketing campaign to communicate the benefits of using your products more clearly to your competitors, making sure to cash in on the categories where you’re stronger than your competitors.
-You can also use this competitive matrix as an internal sales training tool to help your sales team communicate your company’s competitive advantage more clearly to clients and/or customers.
+You can also use this competitive matrix as an internal sales enablement and training tool, helping your sales team articulate your competitive advantage effectively.

-The actual matrix you create will undoubtedly be longer and more detailed, but this example probably gives you an idea of how to use a competitive matrix for competitors’ comparison
+The actual matrix you create will undoubtedly be longer and more detailed, but this competitor matrix sample gives you an idea of how to use it for competitorsβ analysis.

 Frequently Asked Questions (FAQs)